th0rgall/public-notes/Experiences/SendGrid.md

 It sounds like something pretty common, but no, SendGrid [doesn't support updating a contact's email address directly (StackOverflow)](https://stackoverflow.com/a/71200584/4973029).
 After you have jumped through the above hoop of getting the SendGrid ID of a contact, you should delete the original contact and create a new one.

+### The Custom Unsubscribe Link doesn't URL-encode variables

+As I showed before, we use the Custom Unsubscribe Link `https://welcometomygarden.org/email-preferences?e={{email}}&s={{secret}}`.
+We noticed that the `{{email}}`field is not URL-encoded when used in this way, at least for Single Sends, and the email field is not one we control.
+This means that a `+` in the email handle might be parsed as a space by a URL-parsing library, and there are probably more cases like this.
+We had to adjust our URL parsing strategy for this.

+### Attachments are [not supported](https://stackoverflow.com/a/60712294/4973029) in Marketing Campaigns

+So you can't attach a .PDF to a Single Send or an Automation.
+Using some cloud storage system is usually a valid workaround.

 # 8. Conclusion

 This (rather large!) note should have shown that using SendGrid to drive the needs of a multilingual startup can be a challenge, especially when considering its Marketing components.
 At the same time, our integration with SendGrid is a sunk cost which meets our present needs.
 I hope some of these insights might relieve the cost for others just a little.